 There is no form for this credit.
-Keep all related documents with your records.
+Keep all related documents with your records to provide the Tax Commission upon request.

 (48) Farm Operation Hand Tools Credit (UC §59-10-1105)

 This credit is for sales and use tax paid on hand tools purchased and used or consumed primarily and directly in a farming operation in Utah.
 The credit only applies if the purchase price of a tool is more than \$250.